 Packaging was the only attribute for which ethnic outlets were rated favorable by less than 30% of respondents in all four ethnic groups, indicating it is not a determining factor in most ethnic consumers' decisions to shop ethnic outlets.
-A majority of respondents from the two Hispanic sub-groups rated ethnic outlets as the 'same' in terms of packaging, while 15% or less of Hispanic respondents from the two Asian sub-groups rated ethnic outlets as the 'same' in this regard.
+A majority of respondents from the two Hispanic sub-groups rated ethnic outlets as the 'same' in terms of packaging, while 15% or less of Hispanic respondents rated them 'worse' in this regard.
 In comparison, between 35% and 40% of respondents from the two Asian sub-groups rated ethnic outlets as the 'same' in terms of packaging, while roughly a quarter rated them 'worse'.
 14% to 23% from the Asian sub-groups were 'unsure' how ethnic outlets compared in this regard, revealing a higher level of uncertainty (by Asians) relative to other attributes.
 The uncertainty by respondents from the respective Hispanic sub-groups was relatively consistent across all attributes (i.e. consistently less than 20% for Mexicans and 7% or less for Puerto Ricans).